Woman arrested for punching Southwest Airlines worker - NewsBreak

 Woman arrested for punching Southwest Airlines worker

-DALLAS (AP) - Dallas police say a woman has been arrested after punching a Southwest Airlines employee in the head during boarding for a flight out of a Dallas airport.
+DALLAS — (AP) — A woman has been arrested after punching a Southwest Airlines employee in the head during boarding for a flight out of a Dallas airport, police said.

-Police say 32-year-old Arielle Jean Jackson was arrested Saturday afternoon at Love Field.
+Arielle Jean Jackson, 32, was arrested Saturday afternoon at Love Field, Dallas police said.
 Police said Jackson has been charged with aggravated assault.

-A Southwest Airlines spokesman says the incident happened during the boarding process for a flight from Dallas to New York’s La Guardia Airport.
+The incident happened during the boarding process for a flight from Dallas to New York's La Guardia Airport, Southwest Airlines spokesman Chris Mainz said.

+Police said that Jackson first had a verbal altercation with an operations agent at the back of the plane and was asked to exit.
+As Jackson was exiting, she had another verbal altercation with a second operations agent that turned physical, with Jackson striking the agent on the head with a closed fist, police said.

-The airline spokesman says the employee who was hit was taken to a hospital and then released Saturday night.
+Mainz said the the operations agent, a woman, was taken to a hospital and released Saturday night.

+Jackson was in Dallas County jail on Sunday on $10,000 bond.
+Jail records did not list an attorney for her.

 Comments / 0